Coronavirus (Covid-19) – Face Coverings – updated 24 September 2020

 The new rules will apply in England, Wales and Scotland affecting only vehicles that are designated as wheelchair accessible and will apply to both taxis and private hire vehicles.
 Taxi drivers face a fine of up to £1,000 if they refuse to transport wheelchair users or attempt to charge them extra in a change to the law announced 07 February 2017 by the Transport Minister Andrew Jones.

-Don’t forget to bring your DBS check into the Gateway as soon as you receive it in order for your licence to be updated and issued.
+Don’t forget to bring your DBS certificate into the Gateway or email it to firstname.lastname@example.org as soon as you receive it in order for your licence to be updated and issued.

 We no longer receive copies direct.
 If this is not done your licence could be suspended.